 Although whole grain foods contain carbohydrates, eating them supports the process of eliminating body fat and simultaneously gives the body energy.

 This is because they are complex carbohydrates.
 Compared to simple carbohydrates, they are more easily assimilated by the body.

 Also, these foods contain fiber, antioxidants and other essential nutrients that contribute to improving physical and mental well being.

 Replace cow’s milk

-Cow’s milk can be nutritious for those who do not suffer from lactose intolerance.
-However, due to its fat and carbohydrate content it is not advisable to include it in your diet if you want to lose weight.
+Cow’s milk can be nutritious for those who don’t suffer from lactose intolerance.
+However, due to its fat and carbohydrate content, it’s not advisable to include it in your diet if you want to lose weight.

 Each glass of milk gives the body between 12 and 13 grams of carbohydrates, as well as a significant quantity of calories.

 It’s therefore advisable to substitute it with vegetable milk that, as opposed to cow’s milk, only contain 2 grams of carbohydrates.

 These alternatives also tend to be very low in calories and, because of their fiber content, they are good for digestion.